 The goof item below may give away important plot points.

-In the one-game playoff with the Yankees, after Taylor bunts Willie Mays Hays tries to score.
+In the one-game playoff with the Yankees, after Taylor bunts Willie Mays Hayes tries to score.
 When the catcher catches the ball thrown from first base you see the umpire behind him without his cap on in a shot filmed from behind first.
-In the next two shots with Mays sliding and the umpire calling 'safe, safe' he is wearing his cap again.
+In the next two shots with Hayes sliding and the umpire calling 'safe, safe' he is wearing his cap again.